ucbds-infra/otter-grader/docs/workflow/otter_generate/index.rst

 +++++++++++++++++

-The autograder supports intercell seeding with the use of the ``seed`` key. *This behavior is not supported for Rmd and R script assignments, but is supported for R Jupyter notebooks.* Passing it an integer will cause the autograder to seed NumPy and Python's ``random`` library or call ``set.seed`` in R between *every* pair of code cells.
+The autograder supports intercell seeding with the use of the ``seed`` key. *This behavior is not supported for Rmd, Quarto, and R script assignments, but is supported for R Jupyter notebooks.* Passing it an integer will cause the autograder to seed NumPy and Python's ``random`` library or call ``set.seed`` in R between *every* pair of code cells.
 This is useful for writing deterministic hidden tests.
 More information about Otter seeding can be found :ref:`here <seeding>`.
 As an example, you can set